Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

     nonReentrant
 ```

-Called by an AVS to submit a list of `RewardsSubmissions` to be distributed across all registered Operators (and Stakers delegated to each Operator).
+Called by an AVS to submit a list of `RewardsSubmission`s to be distributed across all registered Operators (and Stakers delegated to each Operator).
 A `RewardsSubmission` consists of the following fields:
 * `IERC20 token`: the address of the ERC20 token being used for reward submission
 * `uint256 amount`: amount of `token` to transfer to the `RewardsCoordinator`
 * `uint32 startTimestamp`: the start of the submission time range